litepresence/Honest-MPA-Price-Feeds/README.md

     HONEST.XAGSHORT
     HONEST.CNYSHORT

-(The `SHORT` tokens are fed the inverse (`1 / `) of their base price, see [this document](short_tokens.md) for more details.)
+(The `SHORT` tokens are fed the inverse (`1 / oracle`) of their base price, see [this document](short_tokens.md) to learn more about HONEST SHORT.)

-These are backed by HONEST.BTC as collateral, meaning you "borrow them into existence" with HONEST Bitcoin:
+The following two tokens are backed by HONEST.BTC as collateral, meaning you "borrow them into existence" with HONEST.BTC:

     HONEST.ETH1
     HONEST.XRP1

-NOTE: The HONEST.BTC backed MPA's are unique in the Bitshares ecosystem as they are the only MPA backed MPA's on the DEX.
-In this regard they are an exotic, experimental financial instrument.
+The HONEST.BTC backed MPA's are unique in the Bitshares ecosystem as they are the only MPA backed MPA's on the DEX.

 # Installation
 You should be on a linux box with latest python version installed (3.7 or better).